xinliu97/interview-deck/README.md

 npm start
 ```

+The server exposes several endpoints:

+- `POST /api/register` – register a new user
+- `POST /api/login` – authenticate and receive a token
-The server exposes a single endpoint `/api/questions` which returns the list of interview questions as JSON.
+- `GET /api/questions` – returns the list of interview questions as JSON